 In addition to their direct effects on reproductive potential, the live, healthy bacteria can help combat obesity.
 What is the relation of obesity to infertility?
 Just like low body weight compromises your ability to get pregnant, a high body mass index also has a negative impact on fertility.

-If being obese is contributing to your infertility, probiotics may enable you to conceive by helping you lose some extra pounds.
+If being obese is contributing to your infertility, probiotics may enable you to conceive by helping you maintain a healthier weight.